NorSC/supervisor-search/_supervisors/becky-strachan.md

   Sathy, V. and Hogan, K.A., 2019.
 How to make your teaching more inclusive.
 The Chronicle of Higher Education, 7.

+  ***3. Open AI, GPT-3 and CHATGPT - Opportunities to Support more Inclusive Student Learning***\

+  There has been a great deal of interest in the recent developments around natural language processing and in particular ChatGPT and related tools.
+These can generate content and code.
+Although there are concerns about their use, they also have the potential to be really useful tools.
+This project will look at their application particularly to provide a more inclusive learning experience and support for students.
+This is likely to adopt an action research and/or participatory research approach, working closely with students and/or academic staff to explore how to incorporate these tools within a learning environment to enhance its inclusivity.

+  ***Related Reading:***

+  Zhai, Xiaoming, ChatGPT User Experience: Implications for Education (December 27, 2022).
+Available at SSRN: <https://ssrn.com/abstract=4312418> or [http://dx.doi.org/10.2139/ssrn.4312418](https://dx.doi.org/10.2139/ssrn.4312418)

+  T﻿imes Higher Education Article: How to use ChatGPT in the classroom this semester by Ben Swift, Australian National University.
+Available at: https://www.timeshighereducation.com/campus/so-you-want-use-chatgpt-classroom-semester

+  Qadir, Junaid (2022): Engineering Education in the Era of ChatGPT: Promise and Pitfalls of Generative AI for Education.
+TechRxiv.
+Preprint. https://doi.org/10.36227/techrxiv.21789434.v1

   These are just some of the ideas I have had regarding possible research.
 We also have a set of data from Nigeria about online learning during the COVID Pandemic that could be made available to anybody interested in exploring online school education provision during COVID.
 I would also be happy to discuss other ideas you may have.